-Quantum World’s new innovative technology, which will be commercially available in the first quarter of 2017, provides a number of tools for developing and testing more secure methods for storing and transferring our private and critical information.
+Quantum World’s new innovative technology (please contact us about commercial availability) provides a number of tools for developing and testing more secure methods for storing and transferring our private and critical information.
 China just spent over $100 billion in R&D to send its first satellite into orbit to use quantum mechanical principles for securely sending encryption keys form one point to another.
 Although this approach has some severe limitations, it still blows the socks off developments in the West.
 Google is developing a new version of its Chrome browser that is supposedly resistant to attacks by quantum computers is called post-quantum cryptographic technology.
 These developments illustrate the very significant interest and willingness of companies to spend many billions of dollars to develop technologies either using quantum processes for key distribution or technologies resistant to quantum-enabled attackers.

 Click Here to Read More about Quantum Theory and our Random Number Generators